Mabini, Batangas: Recorded history

 Mabini, derived from the Philippine hero Apolinario Mabini, was founded when inhabitants of the region wanted a new municipality independent of the town of Bauan.

 Eleven barrios of the Calumpan Peninsula and the whole of the Maricaban Island was declared this new, independent municipality.

 The new municipality of Mabini was inaugurated on January 1, 1918, with Captain Francisco Castillo, known as the founder of the town, as the first appointed Municipal President.

+Mabini suffered moderate damages after an earthquake swarm struck the municipality in April of 2017.
+It caused blackouts throughout the province and injuries to people.
+Mabini received an Intensity VII for both the magnitude 5.6 and 6.0 in April 8, 2017.

 Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 44.47 km2 constituting of the 3,119.75 km2 total area of Batangas.

 Mabini is 18 km from Batangas City and 123 km from Manila.

 Barangays

 Mabini is politically subdivided into 34 barangays, as indicated in the matrix below.
 Each barangay consists of puroks and some have sitios.

 Barangay San Juan was formerly the sitios of Nag-ilong and Lugay in the barrio of Mainaga, constituted into a separate and independent barangay through Republic Act No. 212, approved June 1, 1948.